YouTransactor-SAS/mPOS-SDK-Android/README.md

             }
         });
 ```
-At the register process the SDK send the public certificate of terminal to the TMS, so the server can verifie the YouTransactor signature and then generate and return an SSL certificate unique by terminal.
+At the register process the SDK send the public certificate of terminal to the TMS, so the server can verifie the JPS signature and then generate and return an SSL certificate unique by terminal.
 This SSL certificate is used to call the rest of web services.
 Note that the register should be done only once, at the selection of terminal. the SDK save the SSL certificate and to be removed you have to call this method below.

 ```java